-As prescribed by statutory regulations, all transfer payments were calculated in accordance with the methods and assumptions approved by the Scheme's Actuary.
-No discretionary benefits are included.
+As prescribed by statutory regulations, all transfer payments were calculated in accordance with the methods and assumptions approved by the Scheme's Actuary and does not include any discretionary benefits.
+The Scheme does not accept transfers.

 Actuarial liabilities

 As required by Financial Reporting Standard 102, "The Financial Reporting Standard applicable in the United Kingdom and the Republic of Ireland" ("FRS 102"), Section 34, the financial statements do not include liabilities in respect of future retirement benefits.